 The group leases an office in Hong Kong.
 The terms of the lease run a fixed period of 6 years.
 Lease payments are adjusted after 3 years to reflect market rental.
-There is no contingent rent.
+The group also leases an office in U.S.A.
+The terms of the lease run a fixed period of 65 months.
+None of the leases includes contingent rent.